arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/recursion/intro/README.md

 ```

 Both the `downFrom` and `multiply` functions are arbitrarily recursive functions; they both call themselves
 in their definition. `IntList` itself is an arbitrarily recursive type for the same reason.
-However, we can
+However, there
-do better.
+is a problem with arbitrary recursion: it is impossible to guarantee that an arbitrarily recursive function
+is stack safe.

 #### Folds and unfolds

 `fold` is a familiar function to most functional programmers, and is used whenever a collection needs to be
-collapsed into one element.
+collapsed into a single element.
 The `multiply` function above can be implemented much more simply using `fold`.

 ```kotlin:ank
 fun <A> fold(list: IntList, onNil: A, onCons: (Int, A) -> A): A =